 The avoidant style of attachment: What is it?

-Before you label your girlfriend or boyfriend or spouse or partner as an avoidant partner, it’s important to figure out whether they even fit this label.
+Before you label your girlfriend or boyfriend or spouse as an avoidant partner, it’s important to figure out whether they even fit this label.

 Do avoidants ever chase?